quanterall/HaskellMaterials/basics/01-values-and-functions.md

    in remainderOfDivision == 0
 ```

-This can be used to make code more intuitive and is very common in the case of checking if something
+This can be used to make code read more intuitively and is very common in the case of checking if
-is a member of a map, list or the like:
+something is a member of a map, list or the like:

 ```haskell
 key `Map.member` ourMap -- Is the key defined in the map?